 No, the Cape Verdean escudo is freely available and convertible.
 See guide: What is a closed currency?

 To get a good (and fair) exchange rate when sending money to Cape Verde you need to find and compare exchange rates for International Money Transfers (IMTs).

 The available FX rates for sending money abroad can be very different to the mid-market (wholesale) rate which you see reported online and in the News.

 You should especially compare your own bank's exchange rates to those available from Money Transfer specialists to see how much you can save - we make that calculation easy in the below table.

 When sending money to Cape Verde it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :

-Use our Send to Cape Verdean Escudo calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Cape Verdean Escudo deposited into the recipient bank account and less margins and fees kept by the banks!
+Use the above calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Cape Verdean escudo deposited into the recipient bank account and less margins and fees kept by the banks!

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.